Lyapounov Functions of closed Cone Fields: from Conley Theory to Time Functions: Smoothing

 \section{Smoothing}

 The goal of the present section is to prove the following regularization statement, which is one of our main technical tools to prove the existence of Lyapounov functions.
-We work with a fixed cone field $\mC$ on the manifold $M$.
+We work with a closed cone field $\mC$ on the manifold $M$.
+We say that the open set $A\subset M$ is smooth if its boundary is a smooth submanifold, we say that the open set $A\subset M$ is smooth near the set $X$ if there exists an open set $U$ containing $X$ such that $U\cap A$ is smooth in $U$.

 \begin{prop} Let $A_0$ be a trapping domain, let $F_i$ be a closed set contained in $A_0$, let $F_e$ be a closed set disjoint from $\bar A_0$, and let $\theta_0$ be a point in the boundary of $A_0$.

 Then there exists a smooth (near $\mD(\mC)$) trapping domain $A'_0$ which contains $F_i$, whose boundary contains $\theta_0$, and whose closure is disjoint from $F_e$. \end{prop}